pydata/xarray/doc/contributing.rst

 and `good first issue
 <https://github.com/pydata/xarray/labels/contrib-good-first-issue>`_ where you could start out.
 These are well documented issues, that do not require a deep understanding of the internals of xarray.
-Once you've found an interesting issue, you can return here to get your development environment setup.

 The xarray project does not assign issues.
 Issues are "assigned" by opening a PR; there is no other assignment mechanism.
 If you have opened such a PR, please comment on the issue